psychbruce/ChineseNames/README.md

 ### Functions in `ChineseNames`
 - **`compute_name_index()`**
-  + It can easily compute variables of given names and surnames ready for scientific research.
+  + With this function, users can easily compute variables of given names and surnames ready for scientific research.
 Just input a data frame and it will output a new data frame with all name variables appended.
   + It can handle millions of cases in seconds.
   + We strongly recommend using this function given its convenience and optimized computation efficiency.
 Otherwise, users have to spend much time on basic work such as transforming and merging different datasets.
   + Example: